 They’ll feed your gut bacteria

 The resistant starch in konjac glucomannan fiber isn’t broken down in your digestive tract.
-Instead, it passes into your large intestine where it serves as food for your microbiome (the trillions of friendly bacteria that live there).
+Instead, it passes into your large intestine, serving as food for your microbiome (the trillions of friendly bacteria that live there).

 And as crazy as it might sound, your gut microbiome is important for more than your digestive tract.
 It also helps regulate things like your weight and blood sugar.
 So it pays big time to keep those good bugs well-fed and happy.